klezVirus/klezVirus.github.io/The_Big_Problem_of_Serialisation/readme.md

 }
 ```

-If we run the serializer, the following object would be created:
+Running the serializer, the following object would be created:

 ```
 $ hexdump.exe -C desert.ser